nicc777/kubernetes-from-scratch/chapter_07/README.md

 Secondary objectives will include the following aspects:

 * Develop unit tests that must pass a certain percentage in order for a build to succeed
-* Discuss options around security scanning of our source code repository and artifacts - TODO
+* Discuss options around security scanning of our source code repository and artifacts

 Further reading that may be helpful for this chapter: